nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Listing all groups : `listg` [Coming Soon]

-Shows a list of all groups in a specific class in classMATE.
+Shows a list of all groups in a specific class in ClassMATE.

 Format: `listg c/CLASS_CODE`